Written By: Frances Gatta

 8. Practice gratitude journaling.

-Another way to bring our wandering minds back into the present is by practicing gratitude journaling.
+Another way to bring our wandering minds back into the present is to start gratitude journaling.
 Gratitude journaling is an activity that involves a great deal of looking in and self-appreciation.
 Writing down the aspects of your life you’re grateful for helps you control what the voices in your head tell you about you.
 It also makes you more receptive to embracing the present.

 9. Check in with your body.